securesystemslab/multicompiler/README.md

 #### Building binutils with Gold for LLVM LTO support and global shuffling

+For Binutils 2.26, clone:

-`git clone -b cfar-2_26 git@github.com:/securesystemslab/binutils.git`
+`git clone git@github.com:/securesystemslab/binutils.git`

+Binutils 2.24 is also available in the `cfar-2_24` branch

 If you want to use Readactor execute-only features, apply the Readactor Gold patch now: